Breaking a Lease in Roanoke Virginia – Know the Laws

 Most landlords in Virginia require their tenants to sign a lease or a rental agreement prior to moving in.
 A lease agreement binds both the landlord and the tenant for a certain duration of time.
 Within that time, both parties must abide by certain terms and conditions.

-Breaking a lease agreement occurs when tenants move out of their property before the entire lease term ends.
+Breaking a lease agreement occurs when tenants move out of their rental property before the entire lease term ends.
 In some cases, a renter may have a legal reason for breaking their lease early in Virginia.
-For instance, if they are moving out because they:
+For instance, they are breaking a lease or rental agreement if they are moving out because they:

-However, in other cases, a tenant may not have a legal reason for breaking the lease.
-Legally unjustified reasons include moving out to:
+However, in other cases, a tenant may not have a legal reason for breaking a lease early.
+Legally unjustified reasons for breaking a lease include moving out to:

 Landlords can only penalize a tenant if they are moving out without a legally justified reason.
 In this post, we are going over some of the things a landlord needs to know when their tenant breaks a lease in Virginia.